rollbear/trompeloeil/docs/reference.md

 If needed for disambiguation, it is possible to explicitly state the type of *value*, like `ge<int>(0)`.

+It is also possible to use `*ge(val)` to match a pointer to a greater-than or equal value.

 #### <A name="lt"/>**`lt(`** *value* **`)`**

 Used in the parameter list of an [expectation](#expectation) to match a